Britain’s BBC apologises to Trump over Panorama speech edit, rejects defamation claim

 AI generated

-LONDON - The British Broadcasting Corporation sent a personal apology to US President Donald Trump on Nov 13 but said there was no legal basis for him to sue the public broadcaster over a documentary his lawyers called defamatory.
+LONDON – The British Broadcasting Corporation (BBC) sent a personal apology to US President Donald Trump on Nov 13 but said there was no legal basis for him to sue the public broadcaster over a documentary that his lawyers called defamatory.

-The documentary, which aired on the BBC’s “Panorama” news programme just before the US presidential election in 2024, spliced together three parts of Mr Trump’s speech on Jan 6, 2021, when his supporters stormed the Capitol.
+The documentary, which aired on the BBC’s Panorama news programme just before the US presidential election in 2024, spliced together three parts of Mr Trump’s speech on Jan 6, 2021, when his supporters stormed the Capitol.

 “While the BBC sincerely regrets the manner in which the video clip was edited, we strongly disagree there is a basis for a defamation claim,” the broadcaster said in a statement.